Belief Dynamics Reveal the Dual Nature of In-Context Learning and Activation Steering: Abstract

 \section{Abstract}

 Large language models (LLMs) can be controlled at inference time through prompts (in-context learning) and internal activations (activation steering).
-Different accounts have been proposed to explain these methods, yet their common goal of controlling model behavior raises the question of whether these seemingly disparate methodologies can be seen as specific instances of a broader framework.
-Motivated by this, we develop a unifying, \textit{predictive} account of LLM control from a Bayesian perspective.
-Specifically, we posit that both context- and activation-based interventions impact model behavior by altering its \textit{belief in latent concepts}: steering operates by changing concept priors, while in-context learning leads to an accumulation of evidence.
+Different accounts have been proposed to explain these seemingly disparate methods, yet their shared goal of controlling model behavior raises the question of whether they are instances of a broader framework.
+We develop a unifying, \textit{predictive} account of LLM control from a Bayesian perspective, positing that both context- and activation-based interventions impact model behavior by altering its \textit{belief in latent concepts}: steering operates by changing concept priors, while in-context learning leads to an accumulation of evidence.
 This results in a closed-form Bayesian model that is highly predictive of LLM behavior across context- and activation-based interventions in a set of domains inspired by prior work on many-shot in-context learning.
-This model helps us explain prior empirical phenomena---e.g., sigmoidal learning curves as in-context evidence accumulates---while predicting novel ones---e.g., additivity of both interventions in log-belief space, which results in distinct phases such that sudden and dramatic behavioral shifts can be induced by slightly changing intervention controls.
+Our model explains prior empirical phenomena---e.g., sigmoidal learning curves as in-context evidence accumulates---while predicting novel ones---e.g., additivity of both interventions in log-belief space, which results in distinct phases such that sudden and dramatic behavioral shifts can be induced by slightly changing intervention controls.
 Taken together, this work offers a unified account of prompt-based and activation-based control of LLM behavior, and a methodology for empirically predicting the effects of these interventions.